AidCheng/Geometry-War-Game/readme.md

 ## How to build

-- Make sure you have installed cmake on your local machine
+- Make sure you have installed cmake and SFML installed on your local machine
 - To build, run the following command

 ```zsh